cubangnocchi/Pro001/README.md

         > Lee's algorithm will be used for intelligent location of mapObjects.

       - **[MazeGenerator.cs](./Resourses/Logic/Maze/MazeGenerator.cs)**
-        > [⚠️] untested
-        >
-        > Partial class Maze that contains algorithms for generating maze logic by connecting rooms in a random and [recursive](./Resourses/Logic/Maze/MazeGenerator.cs#L34) way.
+        > Partial class Maze that contains algorithms for generating maze logic by connecting rooms in a random and [recursive](./Resourses/Logic/Maze/MazeGenerator.cs#L32) way.

       - **[Elements/](./Resourses/Logic/Maze/Elements/)**
         > Contains classes for various elements within the maze.